dementive/gdexpr/README.md

 ### Documentation

-For a full overview of the GDExpr syntax and usage see the documentation: LINK HERE!
+For a full overview of the GDExpr syntax and usage see the documentation: https://github.com/dementive/gdexpr/wiki

 ### Performance